ajksharma/awake-customersuccess/content/posts/Customer-Success-Metrics.md

 ---
-title: Getting Started
+title: Customer Success Metrics
-subtitle: Get Up and Running with Awake
+subtitle: That you should care about
 category:
-  - About Awake
+  - Customer-Success
-author: Daniel Kelly
+author: Ajay Sharma
-date: 2019-08-03T19:59:59.000Z
+date: 2020-04-13
 featureImage: /uploads/getting-started-hero.jpg
 ---
 Awake is a Nuxt.js template for generating a beautifully robust static site with blog.